|

 Perspective."

-Interview by Iasen Kazandjiev on November 1, 2002 for Ethno,
+Interview by Iasen Kazandjiev for Ethno, Art, and World

 IK: How do you feel about yourself as a musician